 Pipeline is the main abstraction to define, implement and deploy data processing algorithms and custom logic on the HERE platform.

-Pipelines are deployed on runtime environments dynamically provided by the HERE platform and are connected to their input and output catalogs.
-Pipelines automatically receive from the Pipeline API the credentials to authenticate to other platform services, such as the Data API, the configuration, HRNs for each of the expected input and output catalogs and the job description, when applicable.
+Pipelines are deployed on runtime environments dynamically provided by the HERE Workspace and are connected to their input and output catalogs.
+Pipelines automatically receive the credentials from the Pipeline API to authenticate to other platform services, such as the Data API, the configuration, HRNs for each of the expected input and output catalogs and the job description, when applicable.

 The Pipeline API supports runtime environments based on Apache Flink and Apache Spark.